particle-iot/device-os/hal/src/newhal/readme.md

 Your hal implementation directory is  `hal/src/<yourproduct>`.

 These are the outline steps to implement a new HAL:
-- add memory regions, linker sections, entry  function etc. to the `linker.ld` script
+- add memory regions, linker sections, entry function etc. to the `linker.ld` script located `here hal/src/<yourproduct>`.
+Alternatively you may rename this file, and point to it from the `INCLUDE.mk` file located in the same place.
 - copy individual files from `hal/src/template` to your hal implementation folder.
 It's ok to rename the file from .c to .cpp and vice-versa.
 - implement the function bodies in the chosen file